jshcrowthe/howto-browser-modules/README.md

 #### `pkg.main`

 This is the standard CJS entrypoint to your module as [defined by NPM](https://docs.npmjs.com/files/package.json#main).
-Bundlers like browserify, rollup and webpack all use this field as the fallback default entrypoint to the module.
+Bundlers like browserify, rollup and webpack all use this field as the entrypoint when no other entry points are defined.

-**Caveat:** Though all the browsers will use this field, not all of the browsers expect the same format here.
-Best to provide additional info.
+**Caveat:** Though all the bundlers will respect this field, not all of the bundlers expect the same format or have the same behavior.
+It is best to also provide the `pkg.module` explained below.

 #### `pkg.module`